Ricky-Stevens/eng-rubrics/README.md

 This work is licensed under [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

-You're free to use, adapt, and share these rubrics—including commercially—with attribution to this project.
+You're free to use, adapt, and share these rubrics-including commercially-with attribution to this project.